The reduction in CO2 emissions is thanks to fleets leasing greener cars and demanding that their drivers cover fewer annual business miles.

-The SMMT claims that improvements in vehicle technology have seen savings of around one million tonnes per year across the entire new vehicle parc, which covers both fleet and private registrations.
+The SMMT claims that improvements in vehicle technology have seen savings of around one million tonnes per year across the whole new vehicle parc of fleet and private registrations.

 This figure, compared alongside the BVRLA’s research, suggests that almost all the CO2 savings are coming through the registrations of fleet vehicles, and that the effect on private buyers of tax incentives such as graduated VED are less effective than those incentives in the fleet market.

 Carbon emissions in the fleet sector have dropped steadily since the introduction of CO2-based company car tax.

 With Class 1A National Insurance Contributions also related to CO2, there are now fiscal incentives for drivers and employers to choose lower emission cars.

 Alongside tax, the high price of fuel is also concentrating fleet minds.

 Also unknown is the effect of schemes such as the London congestion charge on driver choice.

 No decision has yet been made on whether there will be a 100% discount for sub 120g/km cars entering the zone, although an announcement is likely any day.